"False"

 Since 1 April 2022, COVID-19 is no longer classified as a threat to public health and a danger to society in Sweden.

-Frequently asked questions about application and tuition fees
+Frequently asked questions about tuition fees

 Please also be aware that if you have changed your email address on your University Admissions account, you also need to send an email to tuitionfees@umu.se about the change of your email address.
 The two systems are not connected and we need to update your email address manually in our system.